a-flyleaf/ygbtdm/cast/white-rabbit/index.md

 ## other visual characteristics
 - Limbs are being gnawed at (engulfed?) by... something
 - Never seen without bandana
-- Eyes are not quite in the right place for a human; cause debatable
+- Eyes are not quite in the right place for a human; cause is debatable

 Associated with <b>pale yellow and/or blue</b>; always more off-white than saturated.